Gekkio/GhidraBoy/README.markdown

 ./gradlew -PGHIDRA_INSTALL_DIR=/path/to/ghidra
 ```

-You can then find a built extension .zip in the `dist` directory.
+You can then find a built extension .zip in the `build/distributions` directory.

 ## How to install